 It is of the utmost importance to make an informed decision.
 I have dealt with too many clients that have come to me asking for help getting out of an annuity and I can’t help after the fact.
 Stiff surrender penalties can’t be avoided for many years after you sign on the dotted line.

 A Perspective That You Can Trust

 I am writing this blog from the perspective as a curious analyst.
 I am totally impartial as I am a fee only registered investment advisor.
-I don't get paid to sell annuities nor do I personally sell them.
 I hope to bring a unique perspective to this topic drawing on my years of experience analyzing companies as a research analyst.
 I’ve met with hundreds of company CEOs and CFOs and I will use my analytical skills to break down these complex instruments into something easier to understand.

 While many investment professionals hate annuities, I do not believe that they are all bad and some of them can make sense as a small part of your investment portfolio.
 Annuities should never, I repeat never, be the large majority of your portfolio because of their lack of liquidity which is one of their biggest drawbacks.

 Issuer Review: Transamerica and AEGON

 It is important to look at the issuer of the annuity first because annuities are NOT a guaranteed investment of any sort.
 This is important to note so I will say it one more time.
 Annuities are NOT guaranteed.
 They are only backed by the ability of the issuing insurance company’s ability to pay.
 Therefore if the issuer goes bankrupt, you are at risk of losing everything!
 On the first page of the prospectus, it states clearly (at the bottom of the page) "Not insured by FDIC or any federal governmental agency," "May lose value," and "Not a deposit of or guaranteed by any bank, bank affiliate, or credit union."